continuwuity/continuwuity/.forgejo/pull_request_template.md

 - Pull requests have to be based on the latest `main` commit before being merged.
 If the main branch changes while you're making your changes, you should make sure you rebase on main before opening a PR.
 Your branch will be rebased on main before it is merged if it has fallen behind.
 - We typically only do fast-forward merges, so your entire commit log will be included.
+Once in main, it's difficult to get out cleanly, so put on your best dress, smile for the cameras!
 -->

 [c1]: https://forgejo.ellis.link/continuwuation/continuwuity/src/branch/main/CONTRIBUTING.md